markdalgleish/markdalgleish.com/source/_posts/2013-01-17-testing-jquery-plugins-cross-version-with-grunt.md

 ## Configuring the test URLs

-So far we have a local server running every time we trigger a build, and we have a *'test'* task which will run the server before linting our code and running our QUnit tests.
+So far we have a local Connect server running every time we trigger a build, and we have a *'test'* task which will run the server before linting our code and running our QUnit tests.

 However, you'll find that we're still pointing QUnit at the file system.
 Instead, we want it to point to our new server.